お客様の素早い設計とより早い製品化を実現する、技術情報と専門知識をご紹介します。

 With the firmware programmed into the FRDM-KW40Z, continue with the instructions

-in Section 3.3 of the BLE webpage to install the Kinetis BLE Toolbox phone app
+to install the Kinetis BLE Toolbox phone app

 and run the demo.